isyangshu/Surgformer/README.md

 ### Prepare your data
 1. Download raw video data from [Cholec80](https://camma.unistra.fr/datasets/) and [AutoLaparo](https://autolaparo.github.io/);
 > You need to fill the request form to access both datasets.
-2. Use the pre-processing tools provided by us to extract frames and generate files for training.
+2. Use the pre-processing tools provided by us to extract frames and generate pickle files for training.
 ```python
 # Extract frames form raw videos
 python datasets/data_preprosses/extract_frames_ch80.py